Cabbage Soup With Andouille Sausage

 The recipe for Cabbage Soup With Andouille Sausage makes a big batch, so there's plenty to share or freeze for later.

 Like most soups, you can store it after it's cooled.
-In a sealed container, keep it in the refrigerator for 3 to 5 days.
+Keep it in a sealed container in the refrigerator for 3 to 5 days.
 Freeze for more extended storage.

 These are handy on days when there isn't time to cook.
 Yeah, you know those days!
-Especially when comfort is needed or necessary.
+Especially when comfort is needed.

 Bread recipes to serve with cabbage soup